What Is Cannabis Use Disorder1

 Understanding Cannabis Use Disorder

-Cannabis Use Disorder: Definition and Diagnostic Criteria Cannabis Use Disorder is characterized by a problematic pattern of cannabis use leading to clinically significant impairment or distress.
+CUD: Definition and Diagnostic Criteria of this Disorder is characterized by a problematic pattern of cannabis use leading to clinically significant impairment or distress.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outlines specific criteria to diagnose CUD, including factors such as impaired control, social impairment, risky use, and pharmacological criteria.

 Mild, Moderate, and Severe Presentation CUD is categorized into mild, moderate, or severe presentations based on the number of diagnostic criteria met.
 Symptoms may include unsuccessful attempts to cut down use, neglect of important activities due to cannabis use, and increased tolerance.